GANDHAMMANI/DSAI/README.md

 ```bash
 open index.html
 ```

+## Usage
+Simply open the index.html file in any modern web browser to explore the prototype website.
+Navigate through various sections to learn more about the Department of Data Science and Artificial Intelligence.

 ## Contributing

 Contributions are welcome!
 If you'd like to make improvements to the prototype website, please follow these steps: